w3f/polkadot-wiki-mkdocs/docs/general/contributing.md

 slug: ../contributing
 ---

-The wiki was started and is maintained by the Web3 Foundation.
+The wiki was started and is maintained by [the Web3 Foundation Technical Education Team](./contributors.md).
 It is an open-source project and aims to be the most extensive knowledge resource on the Polkadot and Kusama ecosystems.
 Much of the material currently focuses on Polkadot and Kusama directly, but is open to covering informational material for community projects.